SyncfusionExamples/How-to-view-bing-map-using-Map-control-WPF/README.md

  [How to view the Bing map in WPF maps](https://www.syncfusion.com/kb/10799/?utm_medium=listing&utm_source=github-examples)

-This can be achieved by using LayerType property in ImageryLayer as per below steps
+This can be achieved by using the LayerType property in ImageryLayer as shown in the following steps:

 **Step 1:** To enable this feature, define Bing as LayerType.

-**Step 2:** Provide the bing Map Key to the BingMapKey property and that key has been obtained from the link.
+**Step 2:** Provide the bing Map Key to the BingMapKey property and that key has been obtained from this link.

-**Step 3:** Provide the desired BingMapStyle from its available three types. they are,
+**Step 3:** Provide the desired BingMapStyle from the available three types:

 1. Aerial View
 2. Road View and
 3. AerialWithLabel View

-Please refer the below code reference, for more details
+Please refer the following code reference, for more details.

 [XAML]
 ```